-The GDPR is the most comprehensive EU data privacy law in decades, and is coming into effect on May 25, 2018.
-Besides strengthening and standardizing user data privacy across the EU, it will require new or additional obligations on all organizations that handle EU citizens’ personal data, regardless of where the organizations themselves are located.
-On this page, we’ll explain our methods and plans to achieve GDPR-compliance.
+GDPR is the most comprehensive EU data privacy law in decades, and came into effect on May 25, 2018.
+Besides strengthening and standardizing user data privacy across the EU, it requires new or additional obligations on all organizations that handle EU citizens’ personal data, regardless of where the organizations themselves are located.
+On this page, we’ll explain our methods and approach to compliance.

 The GDPR’s updated requirements are significant and our team is working diligently ensure Bionic is in compliance.
 Measures to achieve this include:

 - Changing our policies and product offerings to include tools for data management

 We will also continue to monitor the guidance around GDPR compliance from privacy-related regulatory bodies and adjust our plan accordingly.